 Looking for some advice on how to start a weightlifting program?
 Book a free consult below.

 Over the last 20 years as a fitness coach I have worked with 100's of clients just starting or starting over.
 I have seen many people succeed, but unfortunately, I've known many to crash and burn.
 As we roll into the holiday season I wanted to share with you what separates the winners from the losers in the game of fitness.

 Have a Plan- If you don't have a plan on what to do at the gym your pretty much planning to fail.
 Abraham Lincoln once said, “ Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”
-Your first step to achieving your fitness and health goals is to research a workout plan that fits your level and goals or to find the right coach to do that for you.
+Your first step to success is to research a workout plan that fits your level and goals or to find the right coach to do that for you.
 Going to the gym aimlessly will not change your fitness level, it just changes your scenery.

 Focus on Performing the Movements Properly over Anything Else- As a newbie results are practically free.
 We call this the first wave of conditioning.
 As your body is going from 0 to hero overnight there is no need to initially worry about intensity.
 Leave the ego at the door and go slow, light and purposeful in all your movements and add extra rest when needed.
 Everyone is in a rush at the beginning, but successful people will tell you proper training is a marathon, not a sprint.
 Look to master the basic mechanics, be consistent in your training 4-6 times a week and then ramp up the intensity.